 Biriyani is a dish relished by all, with each region having its own variety.

 Options made of nonstick are the most popular.
-But, owing to health concerns of using nonstick, we recommend opting for stainless steel or cast iron dutch ovens.
+But, owing to health concerns of using nonstick, we recommend opting for stainless steel or cast iron dutch ovens with enamel coating.
 They are excellent for slow cooking and the heat retention ability of cast iron will result in better Dum Biriyani.

 Tadka is an integral part of Indian cuisine.
 Commonly used options are made of anodized aluminium and come with a long handle.
 However, many of them are unbalanced as the handle won’t hold on its own.
 So, opt for ones that have a stand attached to the handle.